 The merger is subject to a number of regulatory approvals that are described below.
-While AIG and HSB believe that they will be able to obtain these regulatory approvals, AIG and HSB cannot predict whether the required regulatory approvals will be obtained within the time frame contemplated by the merger agreement or on conditions that would not be detrimental to AIG, HSB, or the combined company, or whether these approvals will be obtained at all.
+While AIG and HSB believe that they will be able to obtain these regulatory approvals, AIG and HSB cannot be certain whether approvals will be obtained within the period of time contemplated by the merger agreement or on conditions that would not be detrimental to AIG, HSB, or the combined company, or if at all.

 Antitrust.
 Transactions such as the merger are reviewed by the United States Department of Justice and the United States Federal Trade Commission to determine whether they comply with applicable antitrust law.
 Under the provisions of the HSR Act and the rules promulgated under the HSR Act, the merger cannot be completed until AIG and HSB furnish information and materials to the United States Department of Justice and the United States Federal Trade Commission and a required waiting period has ended.
-On September 18, 2000, AIG and on September 19, 2000, HSB furnished the information and materials to the United States Department of Justice and the United States Federal Trade Commission.
-On September 29, 2000, early termination of the waiting period was granted.
+AIG and HSB expect to furnish the information and materials in mid-September 2000.
+The waiting period will expire 30 days after the information and materials have been furnished to the United States Department of Justice and the United States Federal Trade Commission, unless early termination is granted.

-At any time before or after the merger is completed, the United States Department of Justice, the United States Federal Trade Commission or any state could take action under the antitrust laws as it deems necessary or desirable in the public interest, including seeking to enjoin the merger or seeking divestiture of substantial assets of AIG or HSB or their subsidiaries.
+At any time before or after the merger, the United States Department of Justice, the United States Federal Trade Commission or any state could take action under the antitrust laws as it deems necessary or desirable in the public interest, including seeking to enjoin the merger or seeking divestiture of substantial assets of AIG or HSB or their subsidiaries.
 Private parties may also seek to take legal action under the antitrust laws under some circumstances.
+AIG and HSB can give no assurance that a challenge to the merger on antitrust grounds will not be made or if such a challenge is made, of the result.